 The next day, the newspapers reported a UFO sighting in Los Angeles.

-Inside, a tall man, blond, with blue eyes greeted me.
+Inside, a tall man with blond hair and blue eyes greeted me.
 He wore a white jumpsuit.
 “Take my hand.
 I’ll show you around,” he said in a gentle voice.
 Seeing nothing to be afraid of, I did.
 We walked around a circular corridor that was flanked with divided stalls.
 Each stall had one or two animals in them.
 I remember a zebra, horse, and tortoise, but there were dozens more.

 Growing Up Weird

-As I grew up, I continued to have strange and sometimes frightening experiences.
-I continued to stick out as different, or weird.
+Throughout my childhood and teen years, I continued to have strange and sometimes frightening experiences.
+In school I always stuck out as different, or weird.
 No matter how I tried, I could not fit in with most of the other kids. the friends I had were like me—misfits, odd, and in touch with the invisible world.

-Even through my wild and wooly twenties, when I indulged the barbarian in me, I never completely ignored my differentness, my distance from many other folk who lived more normal lives, dictated by fears, social rules, and religious doctrine.
+Even through my wild and wooly twenties, when I indulged the wild and wooly barbarian in me, I never completely ignored my differentness, and distanced myself from most people living “normal” lives, dictated by fears, social rules, and religious doctrine.

 Now, well into my “geezerhood” years, the drama of who I am has mellowed and I accept it with comfort and grace.
 It’s easier that way.
 I surround myself with like-minded people but am at ease around normal folk, too.